Solve/Next

 Morning classroom: Certainty Map applied to the mobility transition.
 Which assumptions about how people and goods move are evidence-based?
 Which are bets the industry is treating as facts?
 Afternoon fieldwork: Amsterdam Smart City and the city’s own mobility innovation infrastructure—working on the questions no other city has had to answer yet.

-Certainty MapAmsterdam Smart CityPast-Behaviour Interviews
+Certainty MapAmsterdam Smart CityPast-Behavior Interviews

 03